-The Ceramics program at the Tyler School of Art welcomes students into a diverse community of thinkers and makers who challenge the medium’s boundaries.
+The Ceramics program at the Tyler School of Art and Architecture welcomes students into a diverse community of thinkers and makers who challenge the medium’s boundaries.

 Led by a faculty of practicing artists in state-of-the-art facilities, Tyler Ceramics students work in a close-knit environment as they explore traditional and experimental techniques.
 The program draws on the energy and resources of Philadelphia, a city with a longstanding clay culture and vibrant art scene, to forge community partnerships that lead to broader, inclusive perspectives, conversations and exchanges of ideas and opportunities for internships and launching careers as practicing artists, educators and more—all supported by the resources of Temple, a large public research university.